 Click Here for International Ordering Information

 You will need to know the customs and duty rules / costs in your country before ordering.
 You’re advised to contact your local tax agent or customs office to get an estimate of what these fees / rules might be.
 Once an order is placed it can not be canceled.
 I’m sorry, but no refunds will be issued for orders refused, confiscated, or duties assessed by customs.
+See the list below for countries we’re accepting orders from.

 All orders are shipped by USPS “Priority Mail” (air) as to avoid long periods of time in a shipping container in possibly very hot conditions.
 See this FAQ for more information.
 If you purchase other items from the U.S. you may want to consider a reshipping service to save money on shipping.